linux-system-roles/mssql/README.md

 Optional: Use these variables to configure SQL Server to store data and logs in custom paths.

 ### Custom Paths Variables

+Use these variables to configure custom storage paths.

+On RHEL 9, you can set [mssql_manage_selinux](#mssql_manage_selinux) to `true` to set a correct SELinux context for custom directories.

 #### mssql_datadir